MikaelSlevinsky/DEQuadrature.jl/README.md

    1. R. M. Slevinsky and S. Olver.
-On the use of conformal maps to accelerate the convergence of the trapezoidal rule and Sinc numerical methods, arXiv:1406.3320, 2014.
+On the use of conformal maps for the acceleration of convergence of the trapezoidal rule and Sinc numerical methods, arXiv:1406.3320, 2014.